joeburden/ADIF2QSL/README.md

 For example:
 mkdir adif2qsl
 cd into that directory
-paste the files from GitHub repo
+paste the files from GitHub repo or use Git to clone the repo per https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository

 Then create your Python virtual environment wih the command:
 Python3 -m venv nameofyourvirtualenvironment